codeigniter4/CodeIgniter4/user_guide_src/source/helpers/url_helper.rst

 		$string = auto_link($string);

 	The second parameter determines whether URLs and e-mails are converted or just one or the other.
-Default behavior is both if the parameter is not specified.
+The default behavior is both if the parameter is not specified.
 E-mail links are encoded as :php:func:`safe_mailto()` as shown above.